 When a crystal of NaCl comes into contact with water, the water molecules interact with the Na+ and Cl- ions on the crystal's surface, as shown in the figure.
 The positive ends of water molecules (the hydrogens) interact with the chloride ions, while the negative end of the water molecules (the oxygen) interacts with the sodium ions.
 So the ion on the surface of the solid interacts with water molecules from the solution; these water molecules form a dynamic cluster around the ion.
-Thermal motion (which reflects the kinetic energy of the molecules, that is the Na+ion on a NaCl surface. motion driven by collisions with other molecules in the system)
+Thermal motion (which reflects the kinetic energy of the molecules, that is the motion driven by collisions with other molecules in the system) then moves the ion and its water shell into solution.
+The water shell is highly dynamic-molecules are entering and leaving it.
+The ion-dipole interaction between ions and water molecules can be very strongly stabilizing (- Δ H).
+The process by which solvent molecules interact with and stabilize solute molecules in solution is called solvation.
+When water is the solvent, the process is known as hydration.

-VisChem animation from depicting the hydration of a
+VisChem animation from depicting the hydration of a Na+ ion on a NaCl surface.